-This case was initiated, with Laura Leigh as plaintiff, and fully funded by public donations through the Wild Horse Freedom Federation from inception through 4/1/2012
+This case was initiated, with Leigh as plaintiff, and fully funded by public donations through the Wild Horse Freedom Federation from inception through 4/1/2012

 Legal Door Left Open for Further Litigation

-On August 30th of 2011 Judge McKibeen handed Leigh and WHFF a unique victory when he granted a Temporary Restraining Order (TRO) against the BLM and their helicopter roundup contractor, Sun-J, which unequivocally shut down the Triple-B wild horse roundup on the Nevada/Utah state line.
+On August 30th of 2011 Judge McKibeen handed the plaintiff and WHFF a unique victory when he granted a Temporary Restraining Order (TRO) against the BLM and their helicopter roundup contractor, Sun-J, which unequivocally shut down the Triple-B wild horse roundup on the Nevada/Utah state line.
 But yesterday the Judge stated that although the plaintiff was free to address questionable conduct issues “roundup by roundup” the court did not have the jurisdiction or supporting case law to be the “overseer” of the BLM, overall.

-Although the court denied injunctive relief without prejudice the Judge was animate in stating that he was and will continue to be concerned with the care and handling of wild horses within Northern Nevada and reminded Leigh and the wild horse advocates present that their actions did not go without positive reaction from the BLM:
+Although the court denied injunctive relief without prejudice the Judge was animate in stating that he was and will continue to be concerned with the care and handling of wild horses within Northern Nevada and reminded the plaintiff and the wild horse advocates present that their actions did not go without positive reaction from the BLM:

 - The Triple-B roundup was halted due to their legal action

 - The BLM conducted an internal investigation into their contractor’s conduct at the roundup in question

 - From said investigation opportunities for improvement were identified and a recommended list of appropriate contractor behaviors was itemized (which the Judge recommended to become required policy and procedure)

 - The BLM will not be conducting any roundup activities in the Triple-B complex during 2012